Introduction

 Better blood circulation and more oxygen reaching muscles impacts power and speed—especially during high-intensity exercise.
 Improved muscle function has also been reported in the elderly, which can make everyday tasks easier.

-4. Beetroot Juice and Weight Management
+4. Weight Management benefits

-5. Beetroot Juice for Cholesterol and Heart Health
+5. Impact on Cholesterol and Heart Health

 The fiber and antioxidants found in beetroot can help reduce LDL (bad) in the blood and increase the cardioprotective profile.
 Combined with a regular, balanced diet and exercise, it can be a helpful drink for heart health.

-6. Beetroot Juice Supports Liver Detox and Function
+6. Supports Liver Detox and Function

 Beets contain betaine and other compounds that support the liver’s detoxification processes.
 Betaine may help reduce fat deposits in the liver and promote cellular repair—improving liver function.